-Losing attraction in a relationship can be completely frightening, as most people consider it the first sign of the romance fading.
-Sometimes the loss of attraction seems like it is because of the differences in sex drives between you and your partner, and all you need to do is communicate your problems to your partner clearly, and they should go away.
+Losing attraction in a relationship can be completely disheartening, as most people consider it the first sign of the romance fading.
+Sometimes the loss of attraction seems like it is because of the differences in sex drives between you and your partner, and all you need to do is communicate your problems to your partner clearly, and the issues should go away.

 However, there are often times when the loss of attraction is only the surface of a larger problem.
 Perhaps your partner has been emotionally distant recently which, in turn, has made your self esteem low, causing you to struggle with attraction.
 Maybe your partner’s been dishonest with you, which prevents you from being able to physically connect with your partner.
 Or you’re lacking the necessary emotional support that would make you enjoy intimacy.